smithlabcode/dnmtools/documentation/docs/index.md

 imposed by the scale of genome-wide DNA methylation data, which is usually the early parts of data analysis.

-Dnmtools supersedes our MethPipe software, but includes all the same functionality (or soon will).
+DNMTools supersedes our MethPipe software, but includes all the same functionality (or soon will).
 The design of dnmtools differs, but most commands within dnmtools are in one-to-one correspondence with some tool in MethPipe.